What is a VA IRRRL?

 For example, Jack & Jill get a new mortgage.
 Closing costs are $5,000 (including funding fee).
 They figure to save $200 on their mortgage.
 In this case, it would take Jack & Jill 25 months ($5,000/$200) to break even on their new mortgage.

 While this is important for homeowners, it’s especially crucial for landlords or people who expect to become landlords.
 While the monthly cost savings might help you break even, it might not be worthwhile if you plan to sell your rental property.

-Of course, this doesn’t work if your mortgage ends up being higher than previously.
+Of course, this doesn’t work if your mortgage ends up being higher than before the refinance.
 In that case, you might want to consider the reasons why you’re looking into the refinance.
 Shaving a couple of years off your mortgage might sound great, but not if your monthly cash flow can’t support the new payments.

 If you qualify for a waived VA funding fee, you can expect your payoff period to be lower than it otherwise would be.
 But run the numbers to check.